Martha Stewart Living Omnimedia: Publishing

-Four newspaper columns — ask Martha, Living, Weddings and Everyday Food — are distributed to newspapers throughout the U.S. via the New York Times Syndicate.
+Four newspaper columns — Ask Martha, Living, Weddings and Everyday Food — are distributed to newspapers throughout the U.S. via The New York Times Syndicate.

 Current books are published through Random House's Clarkson Potter division; earlier titles were offered through subsidiaries of Time Warner prior to Stewart's spin-off of her business ventures from its corporate umbrella.
-Publishing activities are a major source of income for the company, and accounted for roughly 60% of total revenue in 2005.

 Television and radio

 Television

-On 15 November 2005, Martha Stewart named NBC's Sheraton Kalouria as President of Television for MSO, he was responsible for development and production of global programming for cable, broadcast, syndication and DVD as well as managing MSO's development in the area of digital content for video on demand, web and mobile platforms.
+On 15 November 2005, MSLO named NBC's Sheraton Kalouria as president of television for MSLO.
+He was responsible for development and production of global programming for cable, broadcast, syndication and DVD as well as managing MSLO's development in the area of digital content for video on demand, web and mobile platforms.